Skip to Content

 The neckbeard provides structural support to the long forebeard that grows in front of it.

-So, allowing the neckbeard to grow and “bulk up” is a good way of adding visible density to hair in front of it.
+So, allowing the neckbeard to grow and “bulk up” is a good way of adding visible density to the hair in front of it.

 Having said that, it’s important to talk about the neckline here as well.